 - at the beginning of a first slot, of a slot group of Xs slots, that is at least Pswitch symbols after the last symbol of the PDCCH reception providing the DCI format with the PDCCH monitoring adaptation field when μ∈5, 6

 When the PDCCH monitoring adaptation field indicates to a UE to skip PDCCH monitoring for a duration on the active DL BWP of a serving cell, the UE starts skipping of PDCCH monitoring at the beginning of a first slot that is after the last symbol of the PDCCH reception providing the DCI format with the PDCCH monitoring adaptation field.
+If the UE transmits a PUCCH providing a positive SR after the UE detects a DCI format providing the PDCCH monitoring adaptation field, the UE resumes PDCCH monitoring starting at the beginning of a first slot that is after a last symbol of the PUCCH transmission.

 If a UE is provided group indexes for a Type3-PDCCH CSS set or a USS set by searchSpaceGroupIdList-r17 and a timer value by searchSpaceSwitchTimer-r17 for PDCCH monitoring an active DL BWP of on a serving cell and the timer is running, the UE